 This affidavit must be signed by you (or, whoever performed the mailing).
 An Affidavit of Verification / Service is included within our Free California Mechanics Lien Form Template.

 Attach this affidavit of delivery and the proof of mailing with your mechanic’s lien form.
 You don’t need to wait for the mailing to get actually delivered.
 Once you put it in the mail, you’re ready to move forward to Step 3: Filing your lien.

-Step 3 – File Your Lien with The Appropriate County Recording Office
+Step 3: File the Lien with the County Recording Office